 Non-compliance with the accessibility regulations:

-• Some buttons are unlabelled and some buttons do not work when you double tap.
+Some buttons are unlabelled and some buttons do not work when you double tap.
 This fails WCAG 2.1 success criterion 1.1.1 (Non-text Content).
-We plan to fix this by December 2022 at the latest.
-When we publish new content we’ll make sure our use of images meets accessibility standards.
+We plan to fix old instances of this as soon as possible.
+Please note that all new features and content (since 2022) meets accessibility standards.

-• We could make it easier for users to see and hear content including separating foreground from background.
+We could make it easier for users to see and hear content including separating foreground from background.
 This partially fails WCAG 2.1 success criterion 1.4.3 [Contrast (Minimum)].
-We plan to fix this by December 2022 at the latest.
-When we publish new content and features we’ll make sure it meets accessibility standards.
+We plan to fix this as soon as possible.
+When we publish new content and features we’ll make sure it meets accessibility standards wherever possible.

-• As we are a mobile application, some of our functionality is not available from a keyboard.
+As we are a mobile application, some of our functionality is not available from a keyboard.
 This technically fails WCAG 2.1 success criterion 2.1.1 (Keyboard).
-We plan to adjust what we can by December 2022 at the latest.
-When we publish new content and features we’ll make sure all functionality meets accessibility standards.
+We plan to adjust what we can.
+When we publish new content and features we’ll make sure all functionality meets accessibility standards wherever possible.

-• Not all of our user interface components can be programmatically determined or maximise compatibility with current and future user agents including assistive technologies.
+Not all of our user interface components can be programmatically determined or maximise compatibility with current and future user agents including assistive technologies.
 This partially fails WCAG 2.1 success criterion 4.1.2 (Name, Role, Value) and 4.1.3 (Status Messages).
-We plan to fix this by December 2022 at the latest.
-When we publish new content we’ll make sure all user interface components meet accessibility standards.
+We plan to fix this as soon as possible.
+When we publish new content we’ll make sure all user interface components meet accessibility standards wherever possible.

 Content that’s not within the scope of the accessibility regulations: